 Hopefully that works for you as it is a perfect example of how rapidly complicated it becomes using video alone.

-Whilst video is no doubt super super beneficial in giving your evaluations context, it is in the charts and numbers that you are going to find the answers to the questions that are really going to help you piece together a faster lap.
+Whilst video is essential, it is in the charts and numbers where you are going to find the answers to your questions.
+It is your data that hides the real secrets which are going to help you piece together a faster lap.

-No matter what your driving level, the data will be able to help you to pin point areas to work on – be that how to improve on a particular corner at a specific track or one of your driving skills for example, heel & toe.
+No matter what your driving level, the data will be able to help you to pin point areas to work on – be that how to improve a particular corner or your core driving skills.

 What you are after is every time you hit the race track you are armed with a concrete plan of action.
 One where you know precisely where you should be aiming to place the car, when to turn-in and where (and how!) to brake for each and every corner.